Dynamoid/dynamoid/README.markdown

 ## Running the tests

 Running the tests is fairly simple.
-In one window, run `fake_dynamo --port 4567`, and in the other, use `rake`.
+In one window, run `bin/start_dynamodblocal`, and in the other, use `rake`.

 ## Copyright